 Students who are wishing to be considered for enrollment must be referred through Rise Recovery APG.
 Please contact the Program Administrator at email@example.com for information on recovery program admissions.

-The education provided by Anne Frank Inspire Academy is provided through a public charter school system and is free to all students.
-Program fees for this recovery pilot program pertain ONLY to the recovery programming provided by Rise Recovery.
+The education provided by Inspire Academies is provided through a public charter school system and is free to all students.
+Program fees pertain ONLY to the recovery programming provided by Rise Recovery.
 Fees are collected to help cover the cost of recovery staffing, drug testing, cognitive testing, recovery activities, and other costs associated with the recovery portion of the program.
 We aim to provide recovery services to all qualifying students, regardless of financial capacity.
 Scholarships may be available to students who fill out the required application.
-Please contact the Program Administrator at email@example.com for program fee and scholarship questions.
+Please contact the Program Administrator at info@RiseRecovery.org for program fee and scholarship questions.

 How do I make a referral to this school?

-Anne Frank Inspire Academy is a public charter school where anyone is eligible to enroll.
-In order to be accepted into the Recovery High School, all referrals must be approved through Rise Recovery.
-If you are not a potential student or parent of a student in recovery and wish to refer a student in recovery to this program, please reach out to the staff to begin an intake form and gather information for your prospective student.
+Inspire Academies is a public charter school where anyone is eligible to enroll.
+In order to be accepted into Rise Inspire Academy, all referrals must be approved through Rise Recovery.
+If you are not a potential student or parent of a student in recovery but wish to refer a student in recovery to this program, please reach out to the staff to begin an intake form and gather information for your prospective student.
 The student and their parents will need to complete the enrollment and application process directly through Rise Recovery.

 What are the hours of operation?